SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/3_globalaccount/3_1_btp_ea_ga_initial_login.md

 ### Getting Support

-To get assistance, use the available support channels provided by SAP for Me.
+To get assistance, use the support channels available from SAP for Me.
 To report a case in SAP for Me, proceed as follows:

   1. Open [SAP for Me Customer Portal](https://me.sap.com/) and log in.
   2. Open the Services & Support dashboard.